craigthackerx/craigthacker-dot-dev/docs/index.md

 ### Memes

-If you get to know me personally, I enjoy a good meme.
-I'll rotate any I make on this section below if I'm bored.
+I sometimes make a memes to find some humour in my work.
+Find below a selection of my favorites!
 Check out the [Memes](https://craigthacker.dev/memes) page for more.

 <p align="center">
     <img width="460" height="300" src="(assets/img/meme05062021.jpg)">